Booking Terms & Conditions.

 If you are unhappy with a service of facility provided in connection with your arrangements, you should address your complaint immediately to Your Safari, and if relevant, to the management of the hotel or other supplier whose services are involved, so that Your Safari will have an opportunity to correct the matter whilst you are away.

-If the problem cannot be solved locally however, you must write to us with 28 days of your return to the UK giving your booking information and full details of your complaint.
+Try to get the problem resolved locally however, you must write to us with 28 days of your return to the UK giving your booking information and full details of your complaint.
 If you fail to follow this simple procedure we will have been deprived of the opportunity to investigate and rectify your complaint promptly and this may affect your rights under this contract.
 These Terms and Conditions and any agreement to which they apply are governed in all respects by English law.
 We both agree that any dispute, claim or other matter which arises between us out of in connection with our contract or booking will be dealt with by the Courts which lie within the United Kingdom.

 Travelling with Your Safari is a wonderful chance to experience a stunning array of cultures, landscapes, ecosystems and activities.
 At the heart of this experience are the differences between our respective ways of life.
 You should understand that this means that standards of health and safety will not be the same as in the UK and may often be lower.